GiovanniMet/CryFS-Cloud-Sync/README.md

 # CryFS-Cloud-Sync
-Sync Folder with encripted files in the cloud
+Sync Folder with encrypted files in the cloud

 # Setup
 To setup run: install.sh as root.